freiksenet/reititin/README.md

 Examples are using CommonJS modules, just substitute require statements with your favorite ~~poison~~module system or alternatively window.Reititin.

-`Reititin.Router` is the main constructor function, that accepts object, whose keys are route definitions and values are callbacks to be called on successful routing.
+`Reititin.Router` is the main constructor function, that accepts an array of route definitions, which are arrays of route and callback or route, name and callback.
+Callbacks to be called on successful routing with match object.

 All routes in Reititin have unique names.
 Reititin can get route in 3 different
 ways: